Lrlalie/PLANB/README.md

 ---
 ## technologies
 *  Eclipse with java language (back) / framework : SPRING BOOT, Hibernate (implementation of JPA specifications) / I added Glassfish : because to register hibernate in the pom.xml I obtained error message to explain that Glassfish should be install (but I don't want to use it at application server, I'm going to use TOMCAT which is included with the installation of SPRING BOOT and DEVTOOLS / git and github to handle versions and commits / ANGULAR : I want to manage front with this technologie.
+I create a second branch : Snapshot, to manage commits with security
 ---
 ## Contributors
 * Laurence REYNIER